sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

 ### Recognize Other Limitations

-For example, {func}`~.reduce_inequalities` can solve a system of inequalities involving a power of the symbol to be reduced for, or involving another symbol, but not both:
+{func}`~.reduce_inequalities` can solve a system of inequalities involving a power of the symbol to be reduced for, or involving another symbol, but not
+both:

 ```
 >>> from sympy import reduce_inequalities